pretix/pretix-docs/docs/guides/payment/index.md

 __A payment provider does not show up in your test shop/Customers cannot select a payment method during their purchase:__
 Navigate to :navpath:Your Event → Settings → Payment: and open the "payment" tab.
-Click the :btn-icon:fontawesome-solid-gear:Settings: button next to the payment provider that isn't showing up in the shop.
+Click the :btn-icon:fa3-gear:Settings: button next to the payment provider that isn't showing up in the shop.
 Check the "☑ Enable payment method" box.
 Then scroll to the bottom of the page and click :btn:Save:.

 If any mandatory information hasn't been filled out yet, the webpage will notify you.